 Questions to Ask

-- How many DUI jury trials have you done in your career and over the last
+- How many DUI jury trials have you done in your career and over the last several years?

 - Approximately how many have ended in acquittals or hung juries?

 - How many DMV Administrative Per Se Hearings have you done in the past year?

 - Approximately how many resulted in set asides?

 - Are you affiliated with and do you participate in the National College for DUI Defense and / or California Deuce Defenders?